 The samples taken for the rapid tests will be thrown away by the study team as soon as they have been used.

 What will happen if I no longer want to take part in the study?

 You can leave the study at any time without giving a reason.
-This will not affect your or your child's care in any way.
+This will not affect your care in any way.